zhujiangang/JCommons/README.md

 #JCommons

 ----------
 This is a general Java toolkit focused on some common aspects of reusable Java components.
+The goals of the project are speed, efficiency, and an easy to use Java API.

 The **JCommons** project is mainly composed of three parts: